Who are you people?

 Is your magic part of your religion?
 Are you Wiccan?
 Pagan?

 We aren’t Wiccan or neopagan, but you could consider us “pagan” in the sense that we do not follow an Abrahamic religion, though we were each raised in Christian churches (with mixed experiences!).
-We share a generally panpsychist, pantheistic/panentheistic, and animist viewpoints of life and the universe, and we are quite happy to chat about them and very respectful and curious about the beliefs of others.
+We share a generally panpsychist, pantheistic/panentheistic, and animist viewpoints of life and the universe.
+We are quite happy to chat about our beliefs if asked, and very respectful and curious about the beliefs of others.
 We enjoy working with clients from all backgrounds, and tailoring rituals to include their specific god(s), ancestors, or other beliefs.
 We are also quite equal-opportunity when it comes to ritual, and enjoy participating in everything from pagan holidays to Zen meditation to church services.

 Magic is part of our everyday life, as are our spiritual beliefs.
 We firmly believe that ritual practice of all sorts, including magic and divination, can coexist peacefully and positively in the lives of people of any religion, or no religion at all.
 As for us personally, our family practices our own path, which is blend of numerous spiritual practices, prominently featuring the Tree of Life, the Well of Memory, the Sacred Heart, and the Universal Light.

 Are you LGTBQ+ friendly?
 Polyamory, kink, or other alternative lifestyles friendly?
 Just generally friendly?